rgglez/letsencrypt-scripts/README.md

 Some helper scripts for Let's Encrypt administration.
 These scripts use DNS authentication for the requests.
-It works with the [ndjbdns](https://github.com/pjps/ndjbdns) server, assuming that each domain has an independent zone file (see [my scripts](https://github.com/rgglez/ndjbdns-scripts) for working with these configurations).
+It works with the [ndjbdns](https://github.com/pjps/ndjbdns) server, assuming that each domain has an independent zone file (see [my scripts](https://github.com/rgglez/ndjbdns-scripts) for working with this configuration).

 These scripts must be placed in the same machine as the ndjbdns server.